 Dry mouth means not having enough saliva (spit) to keep your mouth wet.
 Dry mouth can make it hard to eat, swallow, or talk.
 It can also lead to tooth decay or infection.

 Dry mouth is a side effect of some medicines.
 It can also happen if you have certain health problems (like diabetes) or if you're getting chemotherapy or radiation (treatments for cancer).

 If you have dry mouth, talk with your doctor or dentist and ask what you can do.

-Practice healthy habits.
+Build healthy habits.

 - Eat healthy and cut down on sugary foods and drinks.
 This can help prevent tooth decay — and it’s good for your overall health.